Azure/bicep-registry-modules/avm/res/compute/gallery/README.md

 ### Parameter: `images.osState`

-This property allows the user to specify whether the virtual machines created under this image are `Generalized` or `Specialized`.
+This property allows the user to specify the state of the OS of the image.

 - Required: Yes
 - Type: string